 - Work will take place in the primary care clinic at 626 Powell Street, in community, or virtually as necessary.

-- Hourly salary will be negotiated and based on BCCNP wage grid.
+- Hourly salary will be based on the BCNU wage grid.

 - Hours of work will be agreed upon to meet requirements of 0.6 FTE.